squallord/blog/_posts/2017-03-22-how-to-use-my-mosaic-photo-gallery-algorithm.md

 {{page.title}}
 ---

 Firstly, let's begin with the actual results.
-The code can be cloned (or downloaded) at <https://github.com/squallord/mgallery>{: style="text-decoration: none; color: darkblue"}.
+The code can be cloned (or downloaded) [here](https://github.com/squallord/mgallery){: style="text-decoration: none; color: darkblue"}.
 Feel free to use as you wish.

 Inside mgallery folder there's this main python file called **mgallery.py** and a folder called **img_folder**.
 Inside **img_folder** you should put the images.
 From about 25 to 30 pics should do it.
 If you don't use enough pictures, then the program will end with an error message.